(These are my musings, written in hospital, more diary entry than blogpost)

 Urologist has just told me I need to stay another day, and that it doesn’t seem likely that I’ll be able to go on holiday next week with the kids.
 I’m quite upset.

 The man next to me still snores – it’s 9:30am – as he has done all night, at such a high decibel level that I could claim for noise-induced hearing loss.
 He’s disrupted those of us under 80 in here, but I only feel pity for him, as he looks so unwell.
 He sounds so unwell.
 I wish him well.
-Sleep, though, might help the rest of us recover.
+Sleep, though, might help the rest of us to recover.

 The Kindness of strangers